Skip to main content

 11) The Drupal CLI

-Drush (short for Drupal Shell) is a Command Line Shell for Drupal that has been around since the days of Drupal 4 in 2007; it has become a favorite for Drupal developers and advanced site builders.
-With Drush you can download, install and uninstall modules; backup your site, update your Drupal instance, run database commands, export and import site configurations, manage users and roles, clear or rebuild site cache, etc. The latest version, Drush 9 has been rewritten to embrace the new ideas in Drupal 8 including OOP, dependency injection, composer builds, etc. Drush 9 also brings lots of additional features like generating content entities, configuration entities, modules, etc. (We still prefer to work with Drush 8 though).
+Drush (short for Drupal Shell) is a command-line tool for Drupal that has been around since Drupal 4 in 2007.
+It has become a favorite among Drupal developers and advanced site builders.
+With Drush, you can download, install, and uninstall modules; back up your site; update your Drupal instance; run database commands; export and import site configurations; manage users and roles; clear or rebuild the site cache, and more.

-Composer has become a standard in the PHP community and Drupal has embraced the use of Composer to manage dependencies, in fact, the recommended build is to install Drupal 8 with Composer as against manual installs.
-You can install Drupal and its dependencies with Composer, download modules and their dependencies with Composer and then manage with Drush or Drupal Console.
-With these tools you can set up a Drupal project without touching a GUI/browser.
+Composer has become a standard in the PHP community, and Drupal fully embraces its use to manage dependencies.
+In fact, the recommended installation method is to use Composer rather than manual installation.
+With Composer, you can install Drupal and its dependencies, download modules along with their dependencies, and then manage everything seamlessly with Drush.